 Dr. Lisa is a big fan of board games for lots of family fun, including Despicable Me Minion Game of Life, Mousetrap and Don’t Make Me Laugh.

-Dr. Toni loves her emulsified vitamin D drops plus vitamin D/K for the whole family.
+Dr. Toni loves her emulsified vitamin D drops by NFH plus vitamin D/K for the whole family.

 Email us or connect with us on Facebook and Instagram.
 We’d love you to subscribe, leave us a review and a 5-star rating if you enjoyed this episode.